-A. For development within the Hillside Development Areas, the height of structures shall be determined by the following four (4) sub-sections and not by the zoning district regulations that apply to Lots or parcels outside the Hillside Development Area.

-1. Primary Building

-- a.
-The height of a primary building or primary structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing predevelopment Natural Grade. (see FIGURE 5). - b.
-In the case where the Natural Grade has been Cut and is not restored back against the building, no exposed face in any vertical plane shall exceed a twenty-four (24') foot height measured from the lowest, Finished Grade.
+- A. For development within the Hillside Development Areas, the height of structures shall be determined by the following four (4) sub-sections and not by the zoning district regulations that apply to <a href="https://lect.org/lec - 1.
+Primary Building - i-a.
+The height of a primary building or primary structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing predevelopment natural Natural gradeGrade, as measured vertically from any point under the building (see FIGURE 5).
+The subterranean portion of the structure is not included in the total height calculation provided that at least half (1/2) of the volume of the subterranean portion of the structure is below natural grade. - ii-b.
+In the case where the natural-Natural grade-Grade has been eutCut and is not restored back against the building, no exposed face in any vertical plane shall exceed a twenty-four (24') foot height measured from the lowest Lowest, finished Finished grade Grade.
 The maximum height of any deck support shall not exceed twelve (12') feet tall measured from the adjoining grade.